fbpx

 by Ziv Knoll

 Spa-Francorchamps 1970.
-The 1000 km race was one of the best examples of the great sports-car battles of the 1970’s.
+This 1000 km race, held on May 17, 1970, counting for the world Championship of Makes, was one of the best examples of the great sports-car battles of the 1970’s.

-Some of the top drivers in the world at the time (Ickx, Rodriguez, Surtees, Redman, Siffert…) were fighting it out at the most fearsomely fast circuit in Europe, and the cars were awesome.
+Many of the top drivers in the world (Ickx, Rodriguez, Surtees, Redman, Siffert…), all of them also racing in Formula One, were fighting it out at the most fearsomely fast circuit in Europe, and the cars were awesome.

 Source: DR